rrigato/architecture/staff_engineer/first_edition.md

 - The most consistent way to get approval to work on problems that are interesting to you is to get hired with the requirements of doing them

 - Don't pursue a distinguished engineer title if you are not ready to step away from the fully allocated development role of a senior software engineer

+# engineering_strategy
+- write an engineering strategy to curate technical quality in order to maintain release velocity over time

+# work_purpose
+- pacing your career and life to maximize long term sustainability is driven by the realization that we only have a finite amount of time on this planet and you want to spend it solving high impact problems

+- The most meaningful work projects are those that could not of been delivered without you doing them